ecn310/course-project-zipcentercrime/Reproducibility Package/Replication_Package.md

 We are only analizing 2017 data from both data sets
 - The 2017 911 Call data set can be accessed through OneDrive via this [link](https://sumailsyr-my.sharepoint.com/my?id=%2Fpersonal%2Fregaudre%5Fsyr%5Fedu%2FDocuments%2FECN%20310%20%2D%20Zip%20Center%20Crime%20data%2F911%20Calls%20Yearly%20data) and the do file used to seperate the 2017 data from the raw data can be found in GitHub [here](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Data%20by%20year/911%20call%20data%20by%20year/do%20files/Create_2017_911_call_data.do)
 - The 2017 Treatment Center data can be accessed in GitHub [here](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Data%20by%20year/Treatment%20center%20data%20by%20year/2017_treatment_center_data.dta), and the do file can be accessed also in GitHub through following this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Data%20by%20year/Treatment%20center%20data%20by%20year/do%20files/create_2017_treatment_center_data.do)
+- Make sure both datasets are saved as ".csv" files. (comma delimited)
 ### Data Analysis
+#### ArcGISPro
+- We used the ArcGISPro application to layer both 2017 datasets and geocode their locations.
+Using the coordinates (longitude and latitude variables) of each point, we created two new variables.
+Every 911 call is assigned one SATC, the one geographically closest to it.
+This means no observation is counted twice.
 - The ArcGIS Reproducability Document can be accessed in GitHub or through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/ArcGIS_Reproducability.md).
 This document explains how to reproduce the process of seperating 911 calls by distance from a drug treatment center.
 - The NewData2.csv file created from the ArcGIS Reproducability Package above can be accessed and downloaded through this [GitHub file](https://github.com/ecn310/course-project-zipcentercrime/blob/main/ArcGIS%20files/NewData2Download.md)
 - ArcData.do uses NewData2.csv to collapse the data and run analysis through conducting t-tests at each distance range
+#### Stata
+- Open that dataset into Stata/MP 18.0 and follow this [do file](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/ArcDataDo.do).
+- We created distance rings per distance (in meters) radius of the treatment center.
+The distance rings/parameters are 100, 250, 500, 750, 1000, 1250, 1500, 1750, 2000, 2250, and 2500 meters.
+These will become new columns/varaibles in the dataset.
+- Perform a two-sample t-test on each coinciding parameter to identify if there is a statistical difference in the distribution of observations for each.